Retiring in France: Visa, taxes, and tips for US citizens

 As a US citizen, you can stay in France (and the Schengen Area) for up to 90 days within any 180-day period without a visa.
 For retirement, you'll need a long-stay visa and eventually a residence permit.

 Yes, US Social Security benefits can be deposited directly into a French bank account.
-The US and France have a totalization agreement that prevents double taxation of these benefits, though you must declare them on your tax returns.
+The US and France have a totalization agreement that helps avoid dual social security (payroll) contributions and helps you qualify for benefits based on combined work credits.
+It does not determine income tax on Social Security benefits (that’s handled by tax rules/treaty positions).

 Overall costs in France can be 10–30% lower than in major US cities, with healthcare and education significantly more affordable.
 However, gasoline, electricity, and some consumer goods cost more.
 Your average income requirements will vary by region, with Paris demanding the highest budget.